buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 30 days

 You place a magical command on a creature within range that you can see, forcing it to carry out a specific task or forbidding it from performing an action or activity you decide.
 If the creature can understand you, it must succeed on a Will Saving Throw or become charmed by you for the duration.
 While the creature is charmed by you, it takes 3d10 damage each time it acts in a manner directly counter to your instructions, but no more than once per day.
-A creature that can't understand you ignores the effect of this spell.
+A creature that can' \*\*t understand you ignores the effect of this spell.
 You can issue any command of your choice, except for an activity that would result in certain death.
 Should you issue a suicidal command, the spell ends.

 You can end the spell with an Action.
 Remove Curse, Greater Restoration, or Wish also end it.